 NAME OF MCO

 CONTACT INFORMATION

+INITIATIVE(S) SELECTED

-INITIATIVE(S) SELECTED (Options include, but are not limited to: primary care incentives; payment for performance; shared savings arrangements; risk sharing arrangements; episodes of care/ bundled payments; and capitation payments with performance and quality requirements)
+(Options include, but are not limited to: primary care incentives; payment for performance; shared savings arrangements; risk sharing arrangements; episodes of care/ bundled payments; and capitation payments with perfomance and quality requirements)

-DESCRIPTION OF INITIATIVE(S) (Please include provider partners, size and scope of initiative, effect on quality and cost to date) APMs must encompass ten percent (10%) of members enrolled during the State Fiscal Year, excluding maternity kick provider payments.
+DESCRIPTION OF INITIATIVE(S)

+(Please include provider partners, size and scope of initiative, effect on quality and cost to date)

+APMs must encompass ten percent (10%) of members enrolled during the State Fiscal Year, excluding maternity kick provider payments.
 BMS intends to increase this target in future years.

 RATIONALE FOR INITIATIVE(S)

+RATIONALE FOR INTITATIVE(5)

+Which are head hould associated as the first of the control of the

 Which value based health care goals are supported by this initiative?
+Check Box(es)

-Check Box(es) Improve Quality of Care
+☐ Improve Quality of Care

 Lower Costs

-Improve Population Health
+☐ Improve Population Health

 Further Explanation:

-PERFORMANCE MEASURES (Each goal should be linked to one or more performance measures) (Each goal should be linked to one of more performance measures) Measure Goal Linked Source DESCRIPTION OF MONITO DRING ACTIVITIES EVALUATION OF EFFECT IVENESS OF PREVIOUS CON TRACT YEAR (Please provide performance reports) SUMMARY (Please describe lessons learned and a ny implemented changes)
+PERFORMANCE MEASURE (Each goal should be linked to one or m

+Measure Goal Linked Source

+DESCRIPTION OF MONITO RING ACTIVITIES

+EVALUATION OF EFFECTIVE (Please provide performance reports) VENESS OF PREVIOUS CONT RACT YEAR

+SUMMARY Charles and the Control of the Contr

+(Please describe lessons learned and any implemented changes)

+BARRIERS

-(Please describe any significant barriers faced and strategies developed to overcome these barriers)
+(Please describe any signif icant barriers faced and strategies developed to overcome these barriers)

-DI ANC EOD NEWE CONTENA CITATE

-HANCEOR NEWT CONTERACT VEAR

-DI ANC EOD MENT CONTED A CITATE A D
+190 1 K

 PLANS FOR NEXT CONTRACT YEAR